1. Why does the area need better signage?

 12. What’s written on the back of the signs?

 Each town or city in the wayfinding program chose a unique design for the back of signs within that jurisdiction.
 Asheville chose to display quotes from authors and poets that were either native to Western North Carolina or spent a significant amount of time living and writing in the region.
-Nineteen quotes from fourteen different authors/poets are featured on the back of signs in the City of Asheville.
-For a list of the quotes go to ExploreAsheville.com.
+Nineteen quotes from 14 different authors/poets are featured on the back of signs in the City of Asheville.
 Black Mountain chose to feature the rocking chair, a symbol of hospitality for their town, Weaverville chose to display its town clock, and Woodfin’s signs feature falling leaves.

 13. Who created the finials on top of the signs?

 The finials were created by three local artists.
 A public call for artists was released during the planning phase.
 Three artists were contracted with to create the five finials that adorn the top of the sign poles.
-We’re proud to be the only community in the country that we know of using hand crafted finials.
-The artists created stellar work.
+Asheville is the only known community in the country using hand crafted finials.
 For more information on the artists, please visit the wayfinding section on AshevilleCVB.com.

 14. What is the location of the wayfinding kiosks?